Paisa people: Land and inheritance

 Paisas are very attached to their families and land.
 As their natural cultural space is on the mountains, it is also a symbol of their land.
 They give a great importance to surnames and ancestors.
-They even associate surnames to towns ("los Pérez son de San Pedro de los Milagros", the Pérez [family] are from San Pedro de los Milagros).
+They even associate surnames to towns (los Pérez son de San Pedro de los Milagros, the Pérez [family] are from San Pedro de los Milagros).
 Though the patrilinear character is very important for families, Paisas keep a strong matriarchal culture.

 Paisas are well known in Colombia for their kindness and welcoming attitude to people from other regions and visitors.
 They are known to joke and exaggerate creating enjoyable conversations, though this can confuse those who are not used to their way of speaking.
 They speak proudly of their land, towns, cities, history, traditions and abilities in commerce.
-It is common that Paisas do not use their local demonym (for example, "medellinenses, manizalitas, etc), but they refer to themselves as "Paisas".
+It is common for Paisas not to use their local demonym (medellinenses, manizalitas, etc.), but to refer to themselves as simply Paisas.